Revisions to the Standards for Registered Training Organisations

 Policy Guidance has been developed and is available to support training providers, trainers and assessors in understanding the intent behind changes to the revised Standards.
 Importantly, a key focus of the policy guidance is to describe the policy intent of the Outcome Standards to support a consistent understanding and application of these among training providers.

-Separately, an overview of revisions to the Compliance Requirements and Credentials Policy is also available.
+Separately, an overview of the revisions to the Credential Policy and Compliance Requirements is also available.

 Following your review of the guidance, should you have additional questions or feel that further clarification is required, please reach out to DEWR via the Online Questions Form below.